dart-lang/site-www/src/web/debugging.md

 * To debug your app's logic,
   use your IDE, Dart DevTools, or browser tools.
-  Dart DevTools have better support than brower tools for inspecting and automatically reloading Dart code.
+  Dart DevTools have better support than browser tools for inspecting and automatically reloading Dart code.
 * To debug your app's appearance (HTML/CSS) and performance, use your IDE or browser tools such as Chrome DevTools.